OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/authenticate-users-with-oauth.md

 This code does the following:

 - Similar to the `SignIn` component, we use `withDrupalOauthConsumer` to gain access to the `handleLogout()` and `updateAuthenticatedUserState()` functions we need to do the heavy lifting.
 - When a user clicks the button, we first call `props.drupalOauthClient.handleLogout()` which deletes the authorization token in local storage, effectively logging them out.
-And then call `props.updateAuthenticatedUserState(false)` which updates the application state to reflect the change.
+Then we call `props.updateAuthenticatedUserState(false)` which updates the application state to reflect the change.

 ## Update the navigation

 With these two components defined, we can update the `Navigation` component.
-The objective is to render the `SignIn` component for users who are not currently authenticated.
-And the `LogoutLink` component for those who are.
+The objective is to render the `SignIn` component for users who are not currently authenticated, and the `LogoutLink` component for those who are.

 In *src/components/Navigation/Navigation.js* import the components we need: